mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/orange-slice.PNG" width="350" alt="Orange Slice">
 </div>
-**Description:** The orange is a classic citrus fruit, known worldwide for its vibrant color and refreshing taste.
+The orange is a classic citrus fruit, known worldwide for its vibrant color and refreshing taste.
 When sliced, oranges reveal a beautiful internal structure.

 ---